SvenMichaelKlose/tunix/src/ultifs/README.md

   5 : device not present
   6 : file is not an input file

-## CHROUT - Open channel for output
+## CKOUT - Open channel for output

 Any logical file that has already been opened by the OPEN routine can be defined as an output channel by